bryantestrada/Setting-up-AD/README.md

 <img width="640" alt="Refresh" src="https://github.com/bryantestrada/Setting-up-AD/assets/133170900/cb108172-dfc5-4e38-afbf-dac0be30f5a4">
 <br />
 <p>
-Create a new user inside the "_ADMINS" folder, and give it a name (Jane Doe), and a username (Jane.admin).
+Create a new user inside the "_ADMINS" folder, and give it a name (Jane Doe) and a username (Jane.admin).
 Click next and give it a password.
 You can use these credentials to do any administrative tasks using any computer connected to your domain controller; First, you must add the new user to the "Domain Admins" Security Group.
 </p>
 <img width="640" alt="user" src="https://github.com/bryantestrada/Setting-up-AD/assets/133170900/817d5a59-96fa-4d7d-9ddb-1ae86cd81fb6">
 <img width="640" alt="User1" src="https://github.com/bryantestrada/Setting-up-AD/assets/133170900/3f3fc920-b003-4fae-a6f8-1b925251814c">